-The number of samples from fallen stock older than 24 months has increased with 10 % from 2010 to 2011.
+The number of samples from fallen stock older than 24 months has increased with 25 % in the last three years period (2010 to 2012) compared to the previous three years period.
 This development improves the quality of the programme since fallen stock is an important risk population for the surveillance of BSE.

-The geographical distribution of the cattle population and the animals of different categories tested are presented in table 3.
-There is a relatively good correlation between the collection of samples for fallen stock and emergency slaughtered animals from different regions and the distribution of the cattle population in the regions, but the proportion of sampled animal in the age groups from 30 to 83 months of age is much larger than the corresponding proportion in the population which is requested in this programme.
+The geographical distribution of the cattle population and the animals of different categories tested are presented in Table 2.
+There is a relatively good correlation between the collection of samples for fallen stock and emergency slaughtered animals from different regions and the distribution of the cattle population in the regions, but the proportion of sampled animal in the age groups from 30 to 83 months of age is much larger than the corresponding proportion in the population which is requested in this programme (Table 3).